xc/dmbasedoc/readme.md

 - Nice error page(overridable to different site) and error report to administrator.

-- Output debug info under page so the administrator can quickly know the rendering process and performance benchmark.
+- Output debug info under page so the administrator can quickly know the rendering process and performance statistics.

 Improvements based on Digimaker
 --------------------